valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 *Poem 2*

-The tender night
+The night is young
-Lulls my restless mind
+And full of terror
-And thoughts of you
+And you
 Ooze like honey
-Sweetening every dream
+Seeping into my every thought

+A saccharine lullaby
+A sweet dose of ambien
+You lull me to sleep
+As the halcyon darkness
+Fills the room with silence

 *Poem 3*